isc-projects/kea/doc/sphinx/arm/shell.rst

    If not specified but the user ID is specified, an empty password is used.
    If used together with ``--auth-password-file``, it is disregarded.

--  ``--auth-password-file`` specifies a file which first line will be read to retrieve the password for basic HTTP authentication.
+-  ``--auth-password-file`` specifies a text file whose first line contains the password to be used for basic HTTP authentication.
 This flag takes precedence over ``--auth-password`` flag.
    Caution is advised when setting file permissions for the file containing the password.
 Access to the file should be as strict as possible and limited only to the Kea administrators.